Relocate to Madagascar

 The final 3 years of Madagascan school are mainly the preserve of richer urban kids and are no longer compulsory.
 Those who complete the course receive a baccalauréat - the equivalent of a high school diploma.
 The baccalauréat is essential for entry into university.

 Established in 1961 the University in Antananarivo is the original core institution.
 It gave rise to the island nation’s other premier tertiary institutions.
+You can opt for school search service by Writer Relocations and learn about education in Madagascar.

 Weather in Madagascar